johnehunt/PythonIntroDS/README.md

 # PythonIntroDS
-Smaples used with an introductory Python course
+Samples used with an introductory Python course